emcniece/clog-cli-alpine/README.md

 # Clog-CLI Alpine

+---

+**DEPRECATED:** Use the `clog-vX.X.X-x86_64-unknown-linux-musl.tar.gz` binary provided at [clog-tool/clog-cli/releases](https://github.com/clog-tool/clog-cli/releases), it works fine for Alpine.
+This repo is kept for maintenance.

+---

 This is a one-shot cross-compiler container for building the [clog-cli](https://github.com/clog-tool/clog-cli) binary for [Alpine Linux](https://hub.docker.com/_/alpine/).

 Running this container will build `clog` and deposit it in the `/output/` directory.
 If this directory is volumed on your local system, your host will have access to the resulting binaries.